tpresser570/tpresser570.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   more_info:

+social: true  # includes social icons at the top of the page
 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
 ---

 **Research:** The goal of my work is to develop tools that allow space mission designers working in multibody dynamics to design feasible intial trajecotries in real time.
 Right now, I am focused on using generative neural networks, specifically diffusion models, to hot-start traditional trajectory optimization tools.
 My research advisor is [Dr. Dan Erwin](https://viterbi.usc.edu/directory/faculty/Erwin/Daniel), and our reaserch is graciously funded through a fellowship from [Advanced Space LLC](https://advancedspace.com/).
 I also currently work part-time as an Assocuiate Astrodynamics and Machine Learning Engineer at Advanced Space.